Advice to My 17-Year-Old Self When Considering Careers

-My feelings about the pace of life lately was recently summed up when I got to visit with one of my clients.
+My feelings about the pace of life lately were recently summed up when I got to visit with one of my clients.
 I was sharing some wine with them and getting a final tour of the completed remodel.
 I found myself looking around and thinking some pretty profound thoughts.
 I got to thinking how myself at 17 would react to the career I have now and how it all worked out for me in the end.
 These were deep, intense, and profound thoughts.
 I wanted to go back in time and let my younger self know a simple truth.

 WHOA!
 I have a freaking awesome job!

 Well, not exactly profound but pretty miraculous.
-See, back in high school I had that period of doubt where I didn’t know for sure what I wanted to be.
-It seems almost odd to look back to that point as I have always said that I’ve always known I wanted to be an Architect since I was 2.
-Well, that may be true, but when it came time to actually sit down and think about what I should do in life, the practicality of what schools I would apply to or what majors I’d pursue suddenly gave me pause.
-I remember feeling like I was making decisions then that would alter the course of my life and I sincerely didn’t feel qualified to make them.
+See, back in high school, I had that period of doubt where I didn't know for sure what I wanted to be.
+It seems almost odd to look back to that point as I have always said that I've always known I wanted to be an architect since I was 2.
+Well, that may be true, but when it came time to actually sit down and think about what I should do in life, the practicality of what schools I would apply to or what majors I'd pursue suddenly gave me pause.
+I remember feeling like I was making decisions then that would alter the course of my life and I sincerely didn't feel qualified to make them.

 Well, I did just fine.
-So dear 17 year old Jeff, calm the hell down.
+So dear 17-year-old Jeff, calm the hell down.
 More importantly, future Jeff has the following kernels of wisdom to pass down to you:

 - Look away from those Mechanical Engineering booths at the college fairs.
 While someone may have told you they are similar, they are filled with nasty lies.
 Nope.
 Get the hell away from there.

 - DO soak in the salary numbers they're telling you.
 People in this profession don't make a lot of money contrary to TV shows and movies.
 Plan your budget accordingly and you'll do fine.
 You didn't need a collection of All-Clad cookware in college even though their collision of form and function really is pretty spectacular (and they will still work wonderfully for you many years later).